• Home

 01

-Client interview & requirements analysis – 2 weeks
+Client interview and requirements analysis – 2 weeks

 We started the initial project phase with a video conference with the stakeholders.
 It allowed us to get a first understanding of the requirements, objectives and budget of the project.
 We carefully analysed the gathered information to provide clarity and a rough estimate regarding technical solutions and costs.
 For such an ambitious project, the task allocation between the internal teams and external service providers was at the heart of the discussions.